GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 The neural network is trained to minimize this objective.

-When the model additionally estimates the distance to the source, the natural #acr("MSE") loss is used to supervised the relevant output neuron:
+When the model additionally estimates the distance to the source, the natural #acr("MSE") loss is used to supervise the relevant output neuron:
 #let l-dist = $colMath(cal(L)_"dist", #maroon)$
 $
    #l-dist (hat(d), d) =